braidn/Knowledge-Repo/GTDMethod.md

    head.
 1. You must have as few collections buckets as you can get by with
 1. You must empty them regularly

+###Five Phases of Natural Planning

+1. Purpose: The why of the project/meeting/thing/item
+  1. It defines success, one can't feel good without knowing the purpose of things
+1. Clarifying Outcomes: one can't see how to do something unless they envision themselves actually doing it.
+1. Brainstorming: mind mapping ideas.
+  1. Getting ideas onto paper in any form frees up the flow for more ideas that you weren't previously aware of.
+  1. This idea is known as "distributed congnition"
+  1. Avoid analysis and organization during this process
+1. Organizing: pretty self explanitory
+1. Next Action: Doing
+  1. Sufficient planning is reached when every next-action percievable is layed out
+  1. Clarification of the next action will allow one to stay in control